ansys/pyhps/doc/source/examples/ex_python_pyansys_cantilever.rst

 ---------------------

 Ansys Mechanical APDL is installed with the Ansys unified installer.
-The scaler/evaluator automatically detects this package, but two environment variables must be added to its registration for PyMAPDL:
+The scaler/evaluator automatically detects this package, but you must ensure that these two environment variables are added to its registration for PyMAPDL:

 .. list-table::
    :header-rows: 1

-   * - Environment Variable
+   * - **Environment variable**
-     - Value
+     - **Value**
    * - AWP_ROOT252
      - /ansys_inc/v252
    * - PYMAPDL_MAPDL_EXEC